Please Read ...

 Wireless access in dorm AND for research: There is general wifi on campus (when you see UR_guest just say OK – no password needed) but a few sites may be blocked.
 We will send a separate email about setting up a guestNet-ID.
 If you are affiliated with an institution that uses Eduroam then you can connect via that wireless network.

-Athletics Membership for non-UR students: Let me know if you would like to join so that I can send a form for payment and a list of those in our group over to Athletics.
+For 2021- ignore the rest of this paragraph!
+Let me know if you would like to join so that I can send a form for payment and a list of those in our group over to Athletics.
 The program will cover the cost for those not attending the University of Rochester.
 Review the facilities and operating hours for summer and contact Connie if you would like a membership.
 You will need to fill out the application form to be an R Club Member that includes the waiver.
 The link to a shortened application form is at the Forms page on this website and will be updated with the current year when we get it.
 Just fill out your name and affiliation and circle the Physics REU program and sign the agreement/waiver form.
 You will take the signed original forms to Athletics.
 The summer membership is a bit costly so please check the times the facility is open as you decide.
-The pool was closed in summer 2020 for renovations so check the details about the facility and the summer hours as you decide about membership.

 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 Arduino microcontroller boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.
 Arduino boards are programmed with a computer using the Arduino programming language.